 Dan Jackson Top Picks

-North east historian Dan Jackson, author of The Northumbrians: The North East of England and its People, A New History, highlights his favourite objects in the museum in these short films.
+North east historian Dan Jackson, author of The Northumbrians: The North East of England and its People, A New History, highlights five favourite objects in the museum in these short films.

 Ship model of H.M.S Nelson